Print

 -

 The EU Marine Strategy Framework Directive (MSFD) calls for the achievement and maintenance of good environmental status (GES) in the North Sea and Baltic Sea.
 The EC Water Framework Directive (WFD) also postulates, among other things, the achievement of good ecological and chemical status of the coastal waters of the North Sea and Baltic Sea.
 It is generally assumed that effective marine protection makes an important contribution to climate protection.
 This is based on the assumption that healthy coastal and marine ecosystems can store more carbon dioxide and nutrients than anthropogenically impaired systems.
-Eutrophication, for example, leads to increased algae growth and turbidity of the water, which impairs the spread of seagrass meadows, which in turn store larger amounts of carbon.
+Eutrophication, for example, leads to increased algae growth and turbidity of the water, which impairs the spread of seagrass meadows,which in turn could lead to less amounts of stored carbon.
 Other relationships are less well researched.
 For example, the reduction in nutrient inputs and the resulting decrease in algae growth could lead to a reduction in the transport of carbon into the marine sediment.

 Objective